 Finally, a mark that is generic, which means that it merely employs the common name of a good or service, cannot acquire any protection because it does not signify the source of goods or services or distinguish the particular goods or services from other products in the marketplace.
 The general public policy prohibiting trademarking a generic term arises from the concern that if a business is permitted to appropriate a generic word as its trademark, it would be difficult for competitors to market their own brands of the same product.
 For example, the terms “car” and “automobile” are generic and a vehicle manufacturer cannot trademark such generic terms because it would prevent other manufactures from using the very terms that identify the type of product they are selling.

 Determining whether a mark can obtain trademark protection all depends on how unique the mark is and the nature of the connection between the term and the goods or services to which it is connected.
-For more information on trademarks and trademark registration, feel free to contact me.

 About The Author: